 Users tell us time and time again is that EnSight’s ability to bring in multiple datasets at the same time, to compute differences in results, to compare solvers or compare design changes, and to fuse simulation and experimental data, these are real differentiators of EnSight.

 Unconvinced?
-Please join us on September 21 for a webinar where Astec engineer and EnSight user Andrew Hobbs will be presenting his experience with EnSight and why he uses the data fusion capability.
+Please watch this on-demand webinar where Astec engineer and EnSight user Andrew Hobbs is presenting his experience with EnSight and why he uses the data fusion capability.

 EnSight fusion of two datasets showing an improved Astec design (red particles better mixed with blue particles.
 Image courtesy Andrew Hobbs, Astec, Inc.